You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 Think of it like a built-in backup plan.
 When the QR Code is created, some extra information gets added along with the main message.
 This extra info acts like spare parts.

 If some part of the QR Code gets damaged, the spare parts kick in.
-The QR Code reader can use them to determine the missing piece and rebuild the message.
+The QR Code reader, through smart QR Code algorithms, can use them to determine the missing piece and rebuild the message.

 It’s like having a friend who knows the secret code, too.
 They can look at the damaged message and use the spare parts to guess the missing bits.